-This is plus one wedding guest 101.
+This is plus-one wedding guest etiquette 101.

 Am I expected to pay for my own travel and hotel fees?

-The first thing on your mind is probably your money - good for you, fiscally responsible person - so, you’re probably wondering which fees you’ll be responsible for if your plus-one wedding guest.
+The first thing on your mind is probably your money - good for you, fiscally responsible person - so, you’re probably wondering which fees you’ll be responsible for if you’re a plus-one wedding guest.
 Unless your date tells you upfront that they’re footing the bill, you should be expecting to take care of your own travel and hotel fees (so, make sure to pay off that Visa or MasterCard before the big day).
 If it doesn’t fit into your budget, let them know ASAP.
 They may be able to help you out or they may have to find a backup date.

 Do I need to buy a wedding gift?

 Good news!
 You probably don’t need to purchase a wedding gift (cue the relieved sighs).
 However, if you’re in a serious relationship with your date, you may want to offer to split the cost of their gift and give it as a couple.
 It’s a nice gesture, but if you can’t afford it, don’t sweat it.

 Every wedding is different, so you’ll want to give the couples’ wedding invitation and website a good look before diving into your wardrobe.
 Some weddings are uber formal while others err on the more casual side.
 One rule that applies to pretty much every single wedding: you shouldn’t be wearing white or a veil.
 Still can’t figure it out?
 Use handy these tips and tricks.